All 10 Kythira Sightseeing

 All sightseeing in Kythira

 This small island to the south of Kythira has only 50 permanent inhabitants.
-The largest village and port is Potamos.
+The largest village, and at the same time port, is Potamos.
 It can be accessed by boat from Kythira but it has only a few amenities.

 The Archaeological Museum of Kythira is located in Chora.
 It houses an important collection of Minoan vases, Mycenaean pottery, various remains from the Archaic and Classical periods and marble statues found on the island.